AlibabaCloudDocs/ecs/intl.en-US/Network/Elastic Network Interfaces/Configure an ENI.md

 1. Start ENIs.

-    1. Run the `ifup [ENI name]` command to start the dhclient process, and initiate a DHCP request.
+    1. Run the `ifup <ENI name>` command to start the dhclient process and initiate a DHCP request.

         ```
         ifup eth1